AKloc/BookNotes/Speed Reading.md

 	- STRATEGY 1: Focus on spaces instead of individual words.
 	- STRATEGY 2: Focus on chunks 6-7 words apart.
 This seems to work well for me.
 For each line, start about 20% of the way in, then jump to 80%, then go to the next line.
 	- Make sure you're not "reading aloud" in your head.
 It slows you down.
 	- Don't stop.
 Keep going.
-The brain will generally
+The brain will generally catch up.
+	- It's OK to slow down depending on content.

 **What can I do with this?**